 Gratuitous Russian: Hibiki sometimes talks in Russian.
 She has more lines in Russian after she gets her final upgrade into the Verniy.

 Hair Decorations: Unsurprisingly, they are all over the place.
-Some of the most impressive examples comes from the battleships with Yamato's "Sakura and Radar Mast" thing going on, the Fusou-class' pagoda mast being portrayed as these, Nagato and Mutsu's head apparatus and the Kongou-class' signature winged headset.
+Some of the most impressive examples come from the battleships with Yamato's "Sakura and Radar Mast" thing going on, the Fusou-class' pagoda mast being portrayed as these, Nagato and Mutsu's head apparatus and the Kongou-class' signature winged headset.

 Hot-Blooded: While most kanmusus have lines that show their spirit and passion when fighting, Suzukaze is particularly high spirited and hotblooded in almost everything she does.

 Item Crafting: There are two usual ways to gain additional ship girls in the game.
 One is via random drops during sorties or expedition.
 The other way is constructing one, a much more time-consuming process that uses up resources (fuel, ammunition, steel, and bauxite).
 Specific resource ratios during construction yield higher chances of getting "rare" ships (like Shimakaze or Yukikaze), or even ship types (in case of carriers).
-Even so, to get exactly what you want, is a hit-or-miss thing.
+Even so, to get exactly what you want is a hit-or-miss thing.

 Master of None: Occasionally falling into this category for the same reason, as you can only field no more than six ships, regardless of types, in your fleet.

-Japanese Politeness: Haruna, and Hōshō.
+Japanese Politeness: Haruna and Hōshō.
 They stand out when compared to other characters in the game.